 For this reason, Keiko Tagai has been manufacturing domestically for some time now, and all of our products are made in Japan.

 We will do our best to make as many people in the world can enjoy the Japanese sense of beauty and traditional culture in their daily lives through our products made from kimono, the traditional costume of Japan.

 Self-taught in women's clothing pattern making, sewing, and design

 |2011||Established Jon Daliche

-Started design and production of bespoke women's clothing
+Making and sells bespoke women's clothing

 Company name changed to Keiko Tagai

 － MEDIA COVERAGE －